Divisibility of binomial coefficients and generation of alternating groups

-For the primitive case, we use the following version of a classic theorem of permutation group theory due to Jordan. \begin{thm} \emph{(Jordan} \cite{Jordan:1875}\emph{, see also \cite[Section 3.3]{Dixon/Mortimer:1996})} \emph{ } Let $n\geq9$, and let $H$ be a primitive subgroup of $A_{n}$. \begin{enumerate} \item If $p\leq n-3$ is a prime, and $H$ contains a $p$-cycle, then $H=A_{n}$. \item If $H$ contains the product of two transpositions, then $H=A_{n}$. \end{enumerate} \end{thm} The next lemma follows quickly. \begin{lem} Let $p$ be a prime.
-If $n\geq9$ and $p\leq n-3$, then $p$ divides the index of every primitive proper subgroup of $A_{n}$.\end{lem} \begin{proof} If $p$ is odd, then every Sylow $p$-subgroup of $A_{n}$ contains a $p$-cycle.
+The next lemma follows quickly. \begin{lem} Let $p$ be a prime.
+If $n\geq9$ and $p\leq n-3$, then $p$ divides the index of every primitive proper subgroup of $A_{n}$. \end{lem}

+\begin{proof} If $p$ is odd, then every Sylow $p$-subgroup of $A_{n}$ contains a $p$-cycle.
 Similarly, every Sylow $2$-subgroup of $A_{n}$ contains an element that is the product of two transpositions.
 In either case, Theorem~\ref{thm:JordanPrimitiveA_n} gives that no primitive proper subgroup of $A_{n}$ contains any Sylow $p$-subgroup of $A_{n}$. \end{proof} Since Lemma~\ref{lem:PrimitiveDivIndex} only applies when $n\geq9$, we pause to handle the situation when $n<9$.
 The only integer less than $9$ that is not a prime power is $6$, and the equivalence of Conditions~(\ref{enu:BinomCond}) and (\ref{enu:UnivGenCond}) for $n=6$ is obtained by direct inspection (see Table~\ref{tab:IndicesInSmallA_n} below).

 Now assume as above that $n\geq9$ satisfies Condition~(\ref{enu:BinomCond}) with $p$ and $r$.
 Since $n$ is not a prime power, we see from Lemma~\ref{lem:KummerTheorem} that $p$ and $r$ must be distinct, hence one must be smaller than $n-2$.
 As $n\geq9$, it follows from Lemma~\ref{lem:PrimitiveDivIndex} that the index of every primitive proper subgroup is divisible by at least one of $p$ or $r$, as desired.